AmithReddy12/ECE_510_HW_for_AI_ML/README.md

 This Repository is to log my progress for the course work ECE-510 - HW for AI and ML.
-The above Code Hosting Platform contains all the Codes related to the challenges that I go through every week as part of this coursework.
+The above Weekly challenges contains all the Codes related to the challenges that I go through every week as part of this coursework.
-The above Documentation Platform contains all the Documentation related to the explanation of the codes that I had gone through as part of the coursework.
+The above Project folder consists of all the project work that I did as part of this course along with the documentations.
+The wiki consists the documentation platform for all the challenges and project.